 Why is this cut so popular?
 It used to be one of the cheapest options, which made it the best choice for ranchers, immigrants, and those who couldn’t afford the pricier cuts.

-Today, it’s still somewhat affordable but the price has escalated due to the popularity of smoked brisket across North America.
+Today, it’s still somewhat affordable but the price has escalated due to the popularity of it as a barbecue icon across North America.
 Let’s talk about what makes brisket special and how you can enjoy this cut of beef.

-They make this cut from the area around the breastbone, the pectoral muscles of the cow, which support a lot of the cow’s body weight.
-Because of the location of the cut, brisket can be a large piece of meat.
+They take this cut from the area around the breastbone from the pectoral muscles of the cow which support a lot of the cow’s body weight.
+Because of the location of the cut, it can be a large piece of meat.
 A whole brisket can be anywhere from eight to 20 pounds.

 Beef brisket is known for its flavor when it’s cooked in just the right way.
-Brisket can taste richer than other cuts, which is why you can occasionally find ground beef that incorporates brisket to boost the beefy flavor.
-To maximize brisket taste, you generally use low heat and slow cooking to break down the connective tissue.
+It can taste richer than other cuts thanks to all the marbling which is why you can occasionally find ground beef that incorporates brisket trimmings to boost the beefy flavor.
+To maximize the flavor, you generally use low heat and slow cooking to break down the connective tissue.

 In traditional Jewish culture, brisket is often braised as a pot roast and often served at Rosh Hashanah, Passover, and on Sabbath.
 It’s also a popular cut for corned beef and pastrami.
 You’ll even find it served with noodles in soup or curry in Hong Kong.
 Some people will even cook it in a slow cooker.
-Depending on where you go, brisket takes on different spices and flavors and is served with a variety of side dishes.
+Depending on where you go, this cut of meat takes on different spices and flavors and is served with a variety of side dishes.

 Parts of the Brisket

-Because of the size of a full brisket, butchers can cut it into different parts by separating the brisket muscles.
-A full brisket is the flat and the point cuts with the fat layer (fat cap) intact.
+Because of the size of a full brisket, butchers can cut it into different parts by separating the flat and the point muscles.
+A packer, or full, brisket is the flat and the point cuts with the connecting fat layer intact.

-You’ll want to choose the cut of brisket based on how you want to cook it since the amount of fat varies in each part.
-There is a line of interior fat that runs the length of the brisket.
+You’ll want to choose whether you want a packer, the flat, or the point based on how you want to cook it since the amount of fat varies in each part.
+There is a line of interior fat that runs the length of the cut.
 It separates the superficial and deep pectoral muscles.
-This is where butchers cut to separate the parts of the brisket.
+This is where butchers cut to separate the flat and the point.

 The Flat